Fail2Reap/udacity-ipnd-meme-generator/README.md

 * [Pillow](https://pillow.readthedocs.io/en/stable/index.html) is a Python Imaging Library that adds image processing capabilities to your Python interpreter.
 This project uses it to manipulate and work with images to generate memes.

 ##### **Functions**
 * [make_meme](./MemeGenerator/meme_engine.py#L28) function takes an instance of the [MemeEngine](./MemeGenerator/meme_engine.py#L8) class, an image source path, a quote body, a quote author and an optional width to resize the meme to.
 It then manipulates the image and adds the quote body and author to the image in the format of `"quote_body" - quote_author`.
-It then returns a file path to the saved meme.<br>
+It then returns a file path to the saved meme.<br><br>
     Method signature:
     ```python
     make_meme(self, img_path: str, quote: str, author: str, width: int = 500) -> str